2024 Dates to be Announced

 Visit the historically rich city of Munich and experience its eclectic architectural styles.

-Relax and take in the stunning views at picturesque, Neuschwanstein Castle.
+Relax and take in the stunning views at the picturesque, Neuschwanstein Castle made famous as the “Magic Kingdom” by Walt Disney.

-Pause at Dachau Memorial Site as we learn about the lives of those who were imprisoned there.
+Pause at Dachau Memorial Site as we learn about the lives of those who were imprisoned there and the secret “Nazi university” located purposely at the edge of the camp.

 Germany is a country rife with history and culture.
-On this tour, we’ll dive in, starting with Berlin and stopping off at Brandenburg Gate, the remains of the Berlin Wall, and more historical sites.
-Furthermore, we will visit Museum Island, home of several museums housing ancient artifacts, as well as the Schwules Museum, which is focused entirely on gay history.
+On this tour, we’ll dive in, starting with Berlin and stepping off at Brandenburg Gate, the remains of the Berlin Wall, and more historical sites.
+We’ll also unravel the mysteries of the Third Reich in an exclusive historical/educational exploration that will change everything you were taught in school.

-We’ll move on the Munich and its surrounding areas, where we’ll get a taste of the different and lavish architectural styles of 19th-century palaces such as Neuschwanstein, a fairy tale castle.
-We will learn important history at the Dachau Memorial Site and visit picturesque Salzburg.
-Also, visit the largest science and technology museum in the world at Deutsches Museum and have the option to add an extension to Oktoberfest.
+Then, onto Munich, where we’ll get a taste of the lavish architectural styles of 19th-century palaces such as Neuschwanstein, a fairy tale castle whose Bavarian king was gay and “mysteriously” drowned after refusing to take his country to war.
+We’ll learn important history at the Dachau Memorial Site and visit the Earth’s largest science and technology museum at the Deutsches Museum where a remaining V2 rocket still stands.

 Day 1: Berlin – Where Marlene Dietrich was Queen

 Arrive in Berlin, one of the most open-minded and culturally exotic, even erotic cities in the world.
 On this anniversary of the uniting of both East and West Berlin, you’ll be greeted by a modern city that literally has it all -from the world’s finest museums to sleek state-of-the-art transportation.
 As Berlin’s mayor says: “We may not be as rich [as Bavaria], but we are sexy!”

-After a brief orientation by our Public Radio and HE travel host, Cary Harrison, we will head off to a deluxe Welcome Dinner followed by some time to explore Berlin at night.
+After a brief orientation, we will head off to a deluxe Welcome Dinner followed by some time to explore Berlin at night.

 Day 2: Berlin – Touring inside and out

 Today, we will enjoy touring through Berlin and see how this magnificent city (now joined) is put together.
 Enjoy the iconic Brandenburg gate (made more famous in Showtime’s “Homeland”) to the German parliament dome which offers an architectural experience and 360° views of this part of Germany.